 The X-ray emission line profile model we fit to each line was first described by Owocki & Cohen (2001).
-It is a sim-
+It is a simple, spherically symmetric model that assumes that the lo-

-1 The original Hipparcos distance determination (Perryman et al. 1997) had rather large error bars $(429^{+120}{-77} \text{ pc})$; while the value we quote in the table is from a recent reanalysis of the data (van Leeuwen 2007a,b).
+&lt;sup>1 The original Hipparcos distance determination (Perryman et al. 1997) had rather large error bars $(429^{+120}{-77} \text{ pc})$ ; while the value we quote in the table is from a recent reanalysis of the data (van Leeuwen 2007a,b).
 The derived stellar parameters and mass-loss rate depend on the distance.
-And the distance also has implications for the determination of the birth place of ζ Pup.
+And the distance also has implications for the determination of the birth place of $\zeta$ Pup.